 How many files can I store in my Dropbox?

-Please note, however, that Dropbox's performance may start to decline when you store above 300,000 files.
-At that point you may observe some slowness.
-We're always working to optimize Dropbox to better handle accounts with unusually large numbers of files, so be sure to download the latest version of the desktop app.
+Please note, however, that the Dropbox application's performance may start to decline when you store above 300,000 files.
+At that point you may observe some slowness or unexpected behavior of some features.
+We're always working to optimize Dropbox to better handle accounts with a large amount of files.
+Be sure to download the latest version of the desktop app.

 Additional information on file numbers and account performance

 The performance of the Dropbox application can decline if you have more than 300,000 files.
 This is a soft limit and depends highly on the hardware specifications of the computer running the Dropbox application.
 Some customers are able to have more files without issue.